‘We are not leaving’: Sewanee’s first Black leader helps propel a racial reckoning at university

 Brigety declared that he would forgive the phantoms but not give in to them.
 “The sanctity, the security and the dignity of my family are inviolate, and we are not leaving,” he said.
 And then Brigety summoned the university community — faculty, staff, students and alumni — to hold a dialogue about its values.
 “It is up to you to decide who we are, what we will tolerate and how we will live together,” he said.

-Over the weekend, another incident rocked Sewanee.
-On Sunday night, Brigety disclosed that a few Sewanee students attending a weekend lacrosse match had shouted the n-word and other racist epithets at a visiting team from Emmanuel College in Georgia.
+More recently, another incident rocked Sewanee.
+On Sunday night, Brigety disclosed that a few Sewanee students attending a March 13 lacrosse match had shouted the n-word and other racist epithets at a visiting team from Emmanuel College in Georgia.
 The visiting squad included African American, Asian American, Native American, White and Latino men, Brigety wrote.
 The Sewanee roster appears to be mostly White.

 “So pronounced were the shouted slurs in the third quarter that the game officials on the field ordered that Sewanee fans be cleared before play could continue,” Brigety wrote in an email to the campus community.
 He and the athletic director apologized to the visitors after the match and pledged to investigate.
 Exactly how many students were implicated in the use of epithets was unknown.
 Hundreds walked out of class Monday, Brigety said, to demonstrate against racism.